In this article...

 - That the defendant knew or believed the statement to be false when it was made;

-- The defendant made the statement with the intention of inducing the deceased individual (“the decedent”) to act;
+- The defendant made the statement intending to induce the deceased individual (“the decedent”) to act;

 - The decedent acted in reliance on the truth of the defendant’s statement; and

-- The decedent’s action resulted in the decedent distributing his or her assets differently than he or she otherwise would have done, diminishing the plaintiff’s inheritance.
+- The decedent’s action resulted in the decedent distributing their assets differently than they would have done, diminishing the plaintiff’s inheritance.

 Tortious Interference with an Expectancy of Inheritance, Fraudulent Inducement, and Illinois Will Contests

-Tortious interference with expectancy and fraudulent inducement causes of action are both commonly filed in conjunction with will contests, and they often require proving the same set of facts as a related will contest claim.
+Tortious interference with expectancy and fraudulent inducement causes of action are commonly filed in conjunction with will contests, and they often require proving the same facts as a related will contest the claim.
 However, they are different from will contests in the following ways: